ElfDragon11/quack-duck/content/_index.md

 ---
 header_brand: Quack The Code
-header_tagline_paragraph: Everyone has a rubber duck, but programmers need them to talk back!
+header_tagline_paragraph: Rubber Duck Debugging is a great tool, but how much better could it be if the duck talked back?
 header_button_cta:
   url: "#newsletter-sign-up-form"
   title: Want a Duck?